MICRONEEDLING AFTER CARE

 As a general rule, you should use sunscreen constantly for the first 2 weeks after microneedling.
 However the first 48 hours please just try to stay out of the sun so you do not have to apply sunscreen products that may have ingredients that will irritate your new skin ( if you cannot avoid sun then use a thin layer) Make sure to apply sunscreen anytime you go outside in the days following your treatment after the 48 hour window of healing.

 Don’t spend prolonged time out in the sun for the first week after your microneedling procedure, as you’ll be more prone to sun damage than usual.

 Wash your hands before you touch your face.

 You’ll also need to avoid swimming pools, saunas, and situations where you might sweat heavily, including intense workouts at the gym, to protect your newly treated skin.
-After 72 hours have passed, you may be able to resume these activities.
+After 48 hours have passed OR you are no longer red or sore, you may be able to resume these activities.

 WHAT TO AVOID